yoeripasmans/fe3-assessment-3/readme.md

 Edit the **description** and **url** of your repository.
 Click on edit above the green Clone or download button and fill in a correct description and use the `github.io` URL you just set up.

+## Issues

+Enable issues so we can give feedback by going to the settings tab of your fork and checking the box next to `issues`.

 [banner]: https://cdn.rawgit.com/cmda-fe3/logo/a4b0614/banner-assessment-3.svg